Ramialison-Lab/EnhancerWorkflow/README.md

 # EnhancerWorkflow -  A workflow to screen enhancers using cis-regulatory elements (CREs)
 ## Description
-A workflow for screening / selecting gene-associated enhancers based on cis-regulatory elements (CREs) and comparative genomics
+A workflow for screening / selecting gene-associated enhancers based on cis-regulatory elements (CREs) and comparative genomics.

 Manuscript: Jooa Kwon, Hieu T. Nim, Mirana Ramialison<sup>*</sup>.
 "A web-based workflow to select enhancers for a specific gene-of-interest". (<sup>\*</sup>: corresponding author)

 ## Fork the project